Commercial Land Mortgage Finance: Purchase, Planning and Development

 Ways to Secure Funding (in the Real World)

 The best way to get money depends on where the project is right now, not where you want it to be in six months.
-These are the four main paths that we see investors taking:

 1) A Land Mortgage is when you want to keep the property.